RPG-7/HGA101_GPU/README.md

-HGA101 is a crude GPGPUdesign, with a 5-stage RISC-V32ia core and a 16bit*8 lane integer/float SIMD pipeline.
+HGA101 is a crude GPGPUdesign, with a 5-stage RISC-V32ia core and a 16bit*8lane integer/half-precision float SIMD pipeline.

 this is a part of the RV-AT project (https://github.com/RV-AT)